rasmuschristensen/rasmuschristensen.github.io/_posts/2016-03-04-Infinite-ListView-Scrolling-With-Behaviors.markdown

 ---
 layout: post
-title:  "Infinite ListView scrolling with behaviors"
+title:  "Infinite ListView scrolling with behaviors and XAML"
 date:   2016-03-04
 ---

 <p class="intro">
-<span class="dropcap">S</span>crolling a ListView with behaviors makes your code clean and reuseable
+<span class="dropcap">S</span>crolling a ListView with behaviors makes your code clean and reuseable.
 </p>

 By default Xamarin Forms support scrolling and making infinite scrolling by using events.
 If you like me are developing with the MVVM mindset,